JeremiLorenti/AI-WordPress-Draft-Generator/README.md

 # AI Draft Post Creator

-This project is a Python application that utilizes OpenAI's GPT-4 language model to generate draft blog posts based on the latest tech news articles.
-The application includes a GUI for user interaction and settings configuration.
+AI Draft Post Creator is a desktop application designed to streamline the process of creating draft posts for your WordPress blog using the power of AI.
+The application provides a user-friendly interface to generate draft posts based on the number of articles and paragraphs specified by the user.

 ## Features

-- Fetches the latest tech news articles
-- Scrapes content from article links
-- Uses OpenAI to generate content based on the scraped content
-- Creates draft posts with title, AI-generated content, and excerpt on WordPress
+- **Generate Draft Posts**: Easily create draft posts for your WordPress blog with AI assistance.
+- **WordPress Integration**: Directly connect to your WordPress site to manage categories and create drafts.
+- **Customizable Settings**: Configure your OpenAI and WordPress settings through a dedicated settings window.
+- **User-Friendly Interface**: Simple and intuitive interface for seamless operation.

-## Setup
+## Installation

+To install AI Draft Post Creator, follow these steps:

+1. Ensure you have Python installed on your system.
-1. Clone the repository
+2. Clone the repository or download the source code.
-2. Install the required dependencies using `pip install -r requirements.txt`
+3. Install the required dependencies by running `pip install -r requirements.txt` in the project directory.
-3. Run the application using `python app.py`
+4. Launch the application by running `python app.py`.

+## Usage

+Upon launching AI Draft Post Creator, you will be greeted with the main window where you can:

+- Access the settings window to enter your OpenAI API key and WordPress credentials.
+- Specify the number of articles you wish to generate.
+- Click the "Create New Draft" button to initiate the draft post creation process.

+The application will then communicate with the OpenAI API to generate content and create a draft post on your WordPress site.

 ## Configuration

+Before using the application to create draft posts, you must configure your OpenAI and WordPress settings:

+1. Click the settings button (gear icon) in the top right corner of the main window.
-- The OpenAI API key and WordPress settings can be configured through the GUI's "Settings" window.
+2. Enter your OpenAI API key and WordPress site URL, username, and password.
+3. Save your settings.

+## Dependencies

+- `customtkinter`: For creating the custom user interface.
+- `requests`: For making HTTP requests to the WordPress API.
+- `base64`: For encoding authentication credentials.
+- `json`: For parsing and saving settings.
+- `tkinter`: For standard GUI elements and message boxes.
+- `threading`: For running tasks in separate threads to keep the UI responsive.
+- `webbrowser`: For opening URLs in the default web browser.

+## Contributing

+Contributions to AI Draft Post Creator are welcome.
+Please feel free to fork the repository, make changes, and submit pull requests.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

-## File Structure
+## Acknowledgments

-- `.gitignore` excludes sensitive files and directories
-- `app.py` is the entry point of the application
-- `main_window.py` provides the main window of the application
-- `settings_window.py` provides the settings window of the application
-- `openAI.py` contains functions for interacting with the OpenAI API
-- `utils.py` includes utility functions for sound playback and web scraping
+- OpenAI for providing the GPT models used to generate content.
-- `wordpress_api.py` handles interactions with the WordPress REST API
+- The WordPress REST API for enabling programmatic access to WordPress site management.

-## Usage
+## Contact

-1. Launch the application to open the main window
-2. Enter the number of articles and click "Create New Draft" to generate draft posts
-3. Use the "Settings" button to configure OpenAI API key and WordPress settings

-Feel free to reach out for any questions or support.
+For any inquiries or issues, please open an issue on the GitHub repository issue tracker.

+---

+Enjoy creating draft posts with ease using AI Draft Post Creator!